NewsLocal NewsGrand Rapids

 Prior to Monday’s court hearing, FOX 17 filed Freedom of Information Act requests for incident reports and dispatch calls related to the Davenport property.

-In a three-year period from Spring 2021 to Spring 2024, Kent County deputies filed 12 incident reports related to the Davenport residence, according to documents obtained by FOX 17 through a Freedom of Information Act request.
+In a three-year period from Spring 2021 to Spring 2024, Kent County deputies filed 12 incident reports related to the Davenport residence or the easement, according to documents obtained by FOX 17 through a Freedom of Information Act request.

 April 2021

-When the Davenport family began moving personal items onto their newly purchased Kent County property, the Butlers called police, saying they did “not want any trouble” but did not “understand” why the Davenports were “already” moving in.
+When the Davenport family began moving personal items onto their newly purchased Kent County property, a previous property owner called police, saying they did “not want any trouble” but did not “understand” why the Davenports were “already” moving in.

-The Butlers, notably, were the previous property owners and had recently sold the property to a realtor, who gave them 60 days to move out of the residence, beginning March 30.
-The Davenports had bought the property from the realtor.
+The caller, notably, had recently sold the property to a realtor, who gave the caller 60 days to move out of the residence, beginning March 30.
+The Davenports then bought the property from the realtor.

 “It appeared this was a miscommunication by the realtor,” the police report reads.
 “Both parties were informed that they legally had a right to be on the property.”